muneebdev7/SNPraefentia/README.md

 ## Output Format

-SNPraefentia adds the following columns to the input data:
+SNPraefentia outputs results in the same format as specified by the output file extension (`.csv` or `.xlsx`).
+The following columns are added to the input data:

 | Column | Description |
 |--------|-------------|